Druid: Societal role and training

+Diodorus writes of the Druids that they were "philosophers" and "men learned in religious affairs" who are honored.
+Strabo mentions that their domain was both natural philosophy and moral philosophy, while Ammianus Marcellinus lists them as investigators of "obscure and profound subjects".

 Pomponius Mela was the first author to say that the druids' instruction was secret and took place in caves and forests.
+Cicero said that he knew a Gaulish druid who "claimed to have that knowledge of nature which the Greeks call physiologia, and he used to make predictions, sometimes by means of augury and sometimes by means of conjecture".

-Druidic lore consisted of a large number of verses learned by heart, and Caesar remarked that it could take up to twenty years to complete the course of study.
+Druidic lore consisted of a large number of memorized verses, and Caesar remarked that it could take up to twenty years to complete the course of study.
 What was taught to druid novices anywhere is conjecture: of the druids' oral literature, not one certifiably ancient verse is known to have survived, even in translation.
 All instruction was communicated orally, but for ordinary purposes, Caesar reports, the Gauls had a written language in which they used Greek letters.
 In this he probably draws on earlier writers; by the time of Caesar, Gaulish inscriptions had moved from Greek script to Latin script.

+Caesar believed that this practice of oral transmission of knowledge and opposition to recording their ideas had dual motivations: wanting to keep druidic knowledge from becoming common, and improving the druids' faculties of memory.
+Caesar writes that of the Druids "a large number of the young men resort for the purpose of instruction".
+Due to the privileges afforded to the druids he tells us that "many embrace this profession of their own accord", whereas many others are sent to become druids by their families.